 PETER IN JOHN

 The first to follow Jesus was Andrew and an unidentified disciple.
 After the two had spent the day with Jesus, it was Andrew that found Peter and told him, “We have found the Messiah (The Christ).”
 He took his brother to Jesus and when Jesus sees him he said, “You are Simon son of John.
-You will be called Cephas, Peter or the Rock.”
-Jesus himself went and found Philip, who like Andrew and Peter came from Bethsaida, a small fishing village.
+You will be called Cephas, Peter the Rock.”
+Jesus, Himself, went and found Philip, who like Andrew and Peter came from Bethsaida, a small fishing village.
 Philip found Nathanael and Jesus was impressed with his sincerity and told him so.
 Nathanael and not Peter declared, “Rabbi, you are the Son of God; you are the King of Israel.”
 Jesus answered, “You believe because I saw you under the fig tree.
 You shall see greater things than that.
-You shall see heaven open up and the angels pf God ascend and descend on the Son of Man” (Jn.
-1:35-51).
+You shall see heaven open up and the angels pf God ascend and descend on the Son of Man” (John 1:35-51).
 At this point, the writer was not much concerned about Peter or his own identity, nor was he interested or familiar with Jesus’ Galilean ministry.
 He does not write as if he belonged to the first four disciples and he appears to be far more knowledgeable about things in Jerusalem than John Zebedee the fisherman, or “the disciple whom Jesus loved.”
-Like John Zebedee, he did befriend Peter, followed Jesus while under arrest with Peter from Gethsemane and helped him into the High Priest’s courtyard.
-And the other disciples testified that this disciple did write this Gospel (Jn.
-21:24).
-He knew things that the others could not possibly have witnesses or written like the Prologue or Jesus’ prayer in Gethsemane and Peter’s denial of his Lord.
+Like John Zebedee, he did befriend Peter, followed Jesus while under arrest with Peter from Gethsemane, and helped him into the high priest’s courtyard.
+And the other disciples testified that this disciple did write this Gospel (John 21:24).
+He knew things that the others could not possibly have witnesses or written like the Prologue and Jesus’ Prayer in Gethsemane and Peter’s denial of his Lord.